vladephp/Javascript-notes/README.md

 # 7. Function

+## Named Function Declaration

+function sum(num1,num2) {

+  return num1 + num2;

+}

+The "classic" declaration, which works well for simple uses.
+Functions declared like this are "hoisted", meaning, the javascript engine reads all these declarations first before executing any of the rest of the code.
+The declaration statement stands alone, and cannot be combined with other expressions.
+Also, notice that this declaration does not need to be followed with a semicolon.

+## Function Expressions

+### Variable Assignment

+// Named

+var sum = function add(num1,num2) {

+  return num1 + num2;

+};

+// Anonymous

+var sum = function(num1, num2) {

+  return num1 + num2;

+};

+This is functionally equivalent to the Function Declaration above, except this variation is NOT hoisted.
+The name of our function (add) cannot be called directly (see below), but it can come in handy when debugging:

+sum(1,1); // returns 2

+add(1,1); // "add is not defined"

+### Immediately invoked

+// Named

+(function sum(num1, num2) {

+  return num1 + num2;

+}(1, 2));

+// Anonymous

+(function(num1, num2) {

+  return num1 + num2;

+}(1, 2));

+This function is immediately invoked, meaning that it is defined and called at the same time.
+The function's name is only available within its execution scope (defined by the parentheses), so it cannot be called later in the program.

+sum(1,1);// "sum is not defined"

+Immediately invoked functions can be used to encapsulate a program, preventing it from polluting the global namespace.

+### Assigned and Invoked

+// Named

+var sum = function add(num1, num2) {

+  return num1 + num2;

+}(1, 2);

+// Anonymous

+var sum = function(num1, num2) {

+  return num1 + num2;

+}(1, 2);

+This is a combination of the variable assignment expression and the immediately invoked function (both demonstrated above).
+One neat application for the named variety of this is to make recursive functions more readable, by substituting arguments.callee with your function name.

+### Property Assignment

+// Named

+var obj1 = {

+  sum: function add(num1, num2) {

+    return num1 + num2

+  }

+};

+// Anonymous

+var obj2 = {

+  sum: function(num1, num2) {

+    return num1 + num2

+  }

+};

+By assigning functions (either named or unnamed) to properties of objects, we define methods on those objects.
+This has many applications in object oriented programming.
+We can also use this to namespace our functions, and keep them out of the global scope.

+Here's how we would call the methods defined in the examples:

+obj1.sum(1, 2); // returns 3

+obj2.sum(1, 2); // returns 3

+### Passed as Argument

+// Named

+window.setTimeout(<strong>function add() {

+  alert(1 + 2);

+}</strong>, 500);

+// Anonymous

+window.setTimeout(<strong>function() {

+  alert(1 + 2);

+}</strong>, 500);

+Function names in ECMAScript are nothing more than variables, meaning we can pass them around like variables.
+Many methods (like setTimeout()) take functions as arguments.
+This is a common pattern for defining callbacks.
+In these examples, we define them in line, but we could also pass in predefined functions.

+### Returned (closure)

+Functions can be returned from other functions.
+This lets us do clever things like the following (picking up from the example):

+var bob = {}, rob = {};

+bob.count = counter();

+rob.count = counter();

+bob.count(); // alerts "0"

+bob.count(); // alerts "1"

+rob.count(); // alerts "0"

+rob.count(); // alerts "1"

+Each person can increment their own count variable despite the fact that it originated outside the scope of the count() function.
+This is called a closure.

 ## Function with new keyword

 When we put new keyword in front any funciton call, turn that function call in consturctor call.
 Four things occur: